TanStack/router/docs/guide/route-matching.md

 When TanStack Router creates your router, all of your routes are automatically resorted to match the most specific routes first.
 This means that regardless of the order your route tree is defined, routes will always be sorted to this order:

-- Index Routes
+- Index Route
-- Static Routes (longest to shortest)
+- Static Routes (most specific to least specific)
 - Dynamic Routes (longest to shortest)
 - Splat/Wildcard Routes